x-team/handbook/onboarding-guide/technicalities/technicalities.md

   Does the client not provide you with what you need to be able to do your job?
 For Flying Spaghetti Monster’s sake, PUT IT HERE!

-  **Basically, this second journal is here so we know what is going on and can step in and help solve problems before they evolve to their final form.**
+  **Basically, this second journal is here so we know what is going on and can step in and help solve problems before they evolve to their final form.
+Having said that _if you work on an internal project, you should only keep a single journal_.
+Rule of thumb?
+One journal per Slack environment.**

 And if you are worried about how “complaining” is going to come across — no one in X-Team gets in trouble for expressing objective criticism.
 Obviously, it has to be professionally done — like putting it in this journal and/or messaging us and/or your account manager directly, but you will definitely not be penalized for it.
 If anything, “comparing notes” from several X-Teamers on a project could be helpful in potentially improving the work environment for everyone.